hulyak/ravenous/README.md

 ## Info about app

-As a user, I should be able to search for restaurants As a user, I should be able to view a list of restaurants returned by the Yelp API As a user, I should be able to sort through restaurants using a filter
+- As a user, I should be able to search for restaurants,
+- should be able to view a list of restaurants returned by the Yelp API
+- should be able to sort through restaurants using a filter

 ## Set-up